jpafrota/weather-app-js/README.md

 # weather-app-js

-Simple weather app with HTML / CSS / JS
+Simple weather app built with HTML, CSS and JavaScript

+- Fetches data from accuweather API
+- Displays data in browser
+- Saves last searched city in localStorage

+This project was created to practice JS use of classes, asynchronous code and localStorage